 Fluid art is a form of abstract art that uses acrylic paints with a runny (fluid) consistency.
 The paints react with each other when combined to make interesting and visually organic motifs.
 As the paints run amok and spill across your canvas, the possibilities are endless!

 In this workshop, Deana Murchison will show you several different ways to do acrylic pours.
-Then, you’ll make two, 8” x 10” abstract paintings using the dirty pour/flip pour method.
+Then, you’ll practice the techniques, making multiple 8” x 10” abstract paintings.
 Finally, Deana will demonstrate how to finish your painting with an acrylic coating.

 For more information, or to register, visit the Purple Crayon website.